cypherMBA/cypherMBA/README.md

 ## 📌 Philosophy

-> *Build things that matter.
+> *Stop.
+Look.
+Read.
+Listen.
+See the big picture.
+Identify the Opportunites.
+Build things to exploit the opportunity.
 Measure the impact.
-Ship to production.*
+Iterate.
+Disruption is the Core Diffrentiator. *

-I believe the most valuable engineers aren't the ones who know the most frameworks — they're the ones who understand the business problem deeply enough to know which tool actually solves it.
+Technology is not overhead.
+It is compounding capital.
+I turn technology spend into measurable returns by designing solutions that exceed their expected lifecycle, future-proofed from the ground up and interoperable at every layer, so the investment keeps growing long after the initial cost is recovered.

 ---